 Ask your healthcare professional how you should dispose of any medicine you do not use.

-metoclopramide may cause tardive dyskinesia (a movement disorder).
-Stop using metoclopramide and check with your doctor right away if you have any of the following symptoms while taking metoclopramide: lip smacking or puckering, puffing of the cheeks, rapid or worm-like movements of the tongue, uncontrolled chewing movements, or uncontrolled movements of the arms and legs.
-The risk of tardive dyskinesia is higher if you take metoclopramide longer than 12 weeks.
+Metoclopramide may cause tardive dyskinesia (a movement disorder).
+Check with your doctor right away if you have any of the following symptoms while taking metoclopramide: lip smacking or puckering, puffing of the cheeks, rapid or worm-like movements of the tongue, uncontrolled chewing movements, or uncontrolled movements of the arms and legs.
+The risk of tardive dyskinesia is higher if you take metoclopramide for longer than 12 weeks.
 Treatment for longer than 12 weeks should be avoided in all but rare cases.

-Stop taking metoclopramide and check with your doctor right away if you have any of the following symptoms while using metoclopramide: convulsions (seizures); difficulty with breathing; a fast heartbeat; a high fever; high or low blood pressure; increased sweating; loss of bladder control; severe muscle stiffness; unusually pale skin; or tiredness.
+Check with your doctor right away if you have any of the following symptoms while using metoclopramide: convulsions (seizures), difficulty with breathing, fast heartbeat, high fever, high or low blood pressure, increased sweating, loss of bladder control, severe muscle stiffness, unusually pale skin, or tiredness.
 These could be symptoms of a serious condition called neuroleptic malignant syndrome (NMS).

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.